Posted on September 8, 2015

 Local governments in Idaho generally lack authority to regulate firearms and ammunition.

-In 2009 (the last year for which statistics are available), Idaho ranked 16th among the states in number of gun deaths per capita.
-196 people died from firearm-related injuries in Idaho in that year.
+In 2013, Idaho had the 14th highest rate of gun deaths per capita among the states.
+227 Idahoans died from firearm-related injuries in Idaho that year.
 Additionally, according to Mayors Against Illegal Guns, in 2009, Idaho supplied the 18th highest number of crime guns to other states per capita, and the state exports more than twice as many crime guns as it imports.

 Idaho Firearms Laws